PAHO-ghe/result/index.md

 # COVID-19 impact on HIA

 ## Background
-Impact of COVID19 is measured in Americas.
-Impact is expressed in size of excess death by COVDI19 at year 2020 in PAHO region.
+Impact of COVID19 is measured in the Americas.
+Impact is expressed in the size of excess death by COVDI19 in 2020 in PAHO region.
 For the analysis K-nearest neighbor based unsupervised classification method was used by machine learning.
 The impact of COVID19 is evaluated by fourteen UHC indicator categories.

 ## Method